NicholasTD07/blog-posts/drafts/swift/redux-in-swift-pt-1.md

 ## What's Next?

-In the next blog, I will
+In the future blogs, I will

+- Update the snippet to Swift 3 syntax (current version is written with Swift 2.2)
+- Make the `state` in the `Store` not force-unwrapped, i.e. `var state: State`.
+No more `!`.
+- Create a helper function to remove the need for *Reducer*s to do the type casting
+- Show how to split large *Reducer*s into smaller ones and combine them back into one.
 - Build an iOS Todo app with Swift and the micro Redux framework we built in this blog post.
-- explain how to split large *Reducer*s into smaller ones and combine them back into one using something new called *`combineReducers`*.
-    - (TBH: I have no idea what it would be right now.
-I guess it would be a function like the *Reducers* in this blog)

 Stay tuned!